benjaminrose/data-analysis-book/book/unit1/data_viz.md

 ## General Ideas

 Read the first chapter of Haely.
-This is avaiable on canvas.
+This is available on canvas and from the [publisher](https://assets.press.princeton.edu/chapters/s13826.pdf).

 ## Matplotlib